pcingola/SnpEff/src/docs/snpeff/inputoutput.md

 * As of version 4.0, the default output uses Sequence Ontology for 'Effect' names.
 You can output "old" style effect names by using the `-classic` command line option.
 * When multiple effects are available, they are sorted first by "Effect_Impact", then by "Effect" and finally by "marker's genomic coordinates" (e.g. affected transcript's genomic coordinates).
-* Staring from version 4.0, SnpEff outputs HGVS notation in the 'AA' sub-field by default.
+* Starting from version 4.0, SnpEff outputs HGVS notation in the 'AA' sub-field by default.

 There can be multiple effects separated by comma.
 The format for each effect is:
 ```